 Marketing advertising

-When it comes to advertising, which is today the primary means of monetizing customer data, “telcos have missed the boat in many ways,” Uria-Recio admitted.
-But he pointed to new opportunities, including a recent joint venture between Orange, Vodafone, Telefonica, and Deutsche Telekom that is looking to monetize data for marketing and advertising purposes, using advertising IDs derived from subscribers’ phone numbers.
+When it comes to advertising, which is now the primary means of monetizing customer data, “telcos have missed the boat in many ways,” Uria-Recio admitted.
+But he pointed to new opportunities, including a recent joint venture between Orange, Vodafone, Telefonica, and Deutsche Telekom, which is looking to monetize data for marketing and advertising purposes, using advertising IDs derived from subscribers’ phone numbers.

-Telecom companies’ data gives them a complete view of their customers, which can be broken down into four main categories: demographics, geography, interests, and behaviors.
-But to become a sustainable business model, carriers will need much more data.
+Telecom companies' data gives them a complete view of their customers, which can be broken down into four main categories: demographics, geography, interests and behavior.
+However, to become a sustainable business model, operators will need much more data.

-“As a telecom company, you can capture some of the book value of the loans, especially in countries with low bank penetration,” Uria-Recio said.
-“Lenders may then need to obtain credit ratings from the operator to access the customer.”
+“As a telecom company, you can capture some of the book value of the loans, especially in countries where the population is not very banked,” Uria-Recio said.
+“Lenders may then need the carrier’s credit rating to access the customer.”

-Telecom companies can use their payment systems to assign credit ratings based on whether a customer is on a prepaid or postpaid service.
-For example, TC, in partnership with an external partner, offers loans through the company’s mobile wallet.
+Telecom companies can use their payment systems to assign credit ratings based on whether a customer is on prepaid or postpaid service.
+For example, TC, in collaboration with an external partner, offers loans through the company's mobile wallet.

 “Enriching” data

 Data enrichment allows businesses to access customer information they previously collected from “cookies.”
-Uria-Recio describes this as an emerging field, and telecom companies will need to find ways to share data in a way that complies with data privacy rules and regulations.
+Uria-Recio described this as an emerging area, and telecom companies will need to find ways to share data in a way that complies with data privacy rules and regulations.

 To avoid providing personally identifiable data, telecom companies could create a real-time map of user numbers in different locations and share it with outdoor marketing partners.
-Another option is to ensure that data-using companies obtain explicit consent from users each time they ask them to share identifiable information.
+Another option is to ensure that data-using companies obtain explicit consent from users each time they are asked to share identifiable information.

 For example, a retailer running a marketing campaign might ask customers to share information from their telecom operator, by adding their phone number in exchange for a coupon.

-Another approach is to allow the telecom company and the third party to pool data without revealing it to each other on an encrypted server, where even an administrator accessing the data would not be able to identify it because it is encrypted and mixed with data from other companies.
+Another approach is to allow the telecom company and the third party to pool data without revealing it to each other on an encrypted server.
+Then, even the administrator accessing the data would not be able to identify it because it is encrypted and mixed with data from other companies.

-“It’s early days, but if companies can share data in ways that are compliant with privacy regulations, and price that resource, a data economy will be created,” Uria-Recio concluded.
+“It’s early days, but if companies can share data in ways that are compliant with privacy regulations, and also value that resource, a data economy will be created,” Uria-Recio concluded.

 (According to Inform)